marwanmahmood1/Python-Basics/README.md

 - Export data to **CSV or JSON files** for external use.
 - Add a **search function** to filter by category or amount.
 - Create a simple **GUI (Graphical User Interface)** with `tkinter` or `PyQt`.

-These improvements will not only make your tracker more powerful, but also help you practice **intermediate Python skills** step by step.

 ---